TrevorAGill/best-repo-ever/README.md

 The purpose of this repo is to relearn fluency with git, github, and VS Code.
 That is all.

 This is a second update.
+It's pretty cool